louisgarnier/triton-1/README.md

 - `industries` is dir that holds yaml files of "Company Name": "Stock Ticker" info.

 ### Setup
-Fork this repo: `git clone https://github.com/Maxime93/triton.git`, then clone it to your user.
-This will create a new `triton` repo for your user.
+Fork this repo: https://github.com/Maxime93/triton.git, then you will have a copy of the codebase in your personal repo `username/triton`.
-Clone your `triton` on you local machine.
+Then, from your fork of `triton`, clone on you local machine.

 Install pyenv (python version management) to make sure we are all running the same python versions and dependencies: https://github.com/pyenv/pyenv#homebrew-on-macos (install with homebrew). `brew install pyenv`.
 If you don't have homebrew, install it before: https://brew.sh